tomitomi3/LibOptimization/HowToUse.md

 ## preparation

 Create a console application and development language is C#.
-In this example, we use C#.
+In this example, You use C#.
 You can also use VisualBasic.NET.

 ## Step1.
 Get LibOptimization